mespronos/mespronos/README.md

 Please see (https://github.com/kgaut/mespronos/milestones)[milestones] to get an overview of the planning.

 Basicaly, I would like to create an open test during march - april, to test the **8.x-1.0 alpha** version.

-After this test I aim to release the **8.x-1.0 beta** that will be used during UEFA Euro 2016.
-The **8.x-1.0 Final** Should be released during summer.
+After this two months test I aim to release the **8.x-1.0 beta** that will be used during UEFA Euro 2016.

+The **8.x-1.0 Final** should be released during summer.

 ## Follow the development / Get in board
 Incoming features and status is visible on [Waffle](https://waffle.io/kgaut/mespronos).